syncfusion-content/ej2-angular-docs/ej2-angular/spinner/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Spinner component
+# Getting Started with Angular Spinner Component

 This section explains the steps to create a simple **Spinner** and configure its functionalities in Angular.